Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Hyperparameters and training details

 \paragraph{Avalon} After visual inspection of token retrievals for observations we found that there is no substantial difference in retrieved tokens for observations in close proximity to each other.
 Therefore, we introduce an additional hyperparemeter, namely \textit{history-frameskip}.
 Note that the history-frameskip is not functionally equivalent to the commonly used frameskip in, e.g., \citep{mnih_humanlevel_2015}.
 Rather, we actually discard frames within the skip.
 For example, for a history-frameskip of 10 the agent only observes the first and the eleventh frame in the history branch.
 The current branch observes every timestep as usual.
 We search over history-frameskip in $\{ 3, 5, 10 \}$ and adapt the memory of the agent to $\{ 256, 128, 64 \}$ timesteps respectively.
 Further we search over learning rate in $\{ 2.5\text{e-}4, 1\text{e-}4, 7\text{e-}5 \}$, and the number of retrieved tokens in $\{ 1, 2, 4 \}$.
 If an observation is represented as more than one token, this effectively reduces the number of observations that fit into the memory register of TrXL, and thereby introduces a recency bias.
-Hyperparameters for baselines are taken from \citep{albrecht_avalon_2022}.
+Hyperparameters for the Dreamerv2 baseline are taken from \citep{albrecht_avalon_2022}.
+For the memory-less baseline we search over learning rates $\{ 5\text{e-}4, 2.5\text{e-}4, 1\text{e-}4, 5\text{e-}5 \}$.
 We used their respective codebase to run our experiments.\footnote{https://github.com/Avalon-Benchmark/avalon}

-\paragraph{PsychLab} Due to the computational complexity of the Psychlab environments we only run a gridsearch over the learning rate in $\{ 5\text{e-}4, 3\text{e-}4, 1\text{e-}4, 5\text{e-}5 \}$, and the number of tokens that represent an observation in $\{ 1, 2, 4 \}$.
-When using more than one token increase the memory register of TrXL accordingly, to fit the same context.
+\paragraph{PsychLab} Due to the computational complexity of the Psychlab environments we only run a gridsearch over the learning rate in $\{ 5\text{e-}4, 3\text{e-}4, 1\text{e-}4, 5\text{e-}5 \}$.
 Further we use 64 actors and set the rollout size to 256.
 For SHELM on continuous-recognition we only retrieve the closest token for an observation.